okayzed/pixelsort.py/README.md

 pixelsort
 =========

-a python attempt at pixel sorting.
+a python attempt at pixel sorting and GIFs

 running